Hyndavi10git/XYZ/README.md

 # XYZ
-this is repo nis used for project
+this is repo  used for project